doriordan/skuber/docs/GUIDE.md

 ### Fluent API

-A combination of generic Scala case class features and Skuber-defined fluent API methods make buliding out even relatively complex specifications for creation or modification on Kubernetes straightforward.
+A combination of generic Scala case class features and Skuber-defined fluent API methods make building out even relatively complex specifications for creation or modification on Kubernetes straightforward.
 The following (which can be found under the examples project) illustrates just a small part of the API:

     val prodLabel = "env" -> "production"
     val prodInternalZoneLabel = "zone" -> "prod-internal"